-Michael L. Millenson is internationally recognized as a leader in making American health care better, safer and patient-centered.
+Michael L. Millenson is internationally recognized as a leader in making American health care consistently better, safer and more patient-centered.

-Since then, Michael has earned national prominence as a respected thought leader and change agent through his work as president of the Health Quality Advisors consultancy; as a researcher and writer; and as a policy activist.
-He has testified before the Federal Trade Commission, served as adjunct faculty at Northwestern University’s Feinberg School of Medicine and consulted on strategy to a broad range of organizations, including shaping the first “zero harm” initiative.
-National Public Radio called Michael “in the vanguard of the movement” to measure and improve medicine.
+Michael has testified before the Federal Trade Commission and Congress; served as adjunct faculty at Northwestern University’s Feinberg School of Medicine; and, as president of Health Quality Advisors, consulted on strategy to a broad range of organizations.
+National Public Radio called him “in the vanguard of the movement” to measure and improve medicine.

-Michael speaks widely, and he is known for his ability combine puckish humor with provocative insights meant to provoke change.
-He has written for outlets as diverse as the Petrie-Flom Center at Harvard Law School and USA Today, and his work has been cited by media outlets such as The New York Times, Washington Post and Consumer Reports, as well as by professional and policy publications.
+Michael is known for his ability to combine puckish humor with provocative insights.
+In addition to speaking widely, his work has been referenced by major media outlets such as The New York Times and Washington Post, as well as by numerous professional publications and health care policy groups.

-Michael serves on the National Advisory Committee of the Agency for Healthcare Research and Quality and as a member of a National Academy of Medicine workgroup.
-Previously, he was a board member of the American Medical Group Foundation and the Society for Participatory Medicine.
+Michael serves on the National Advisory Council of the Agency for Healthcare Research and Quality and as a member of a National Academy of Medicine workgroup.
+Previously, he was a board member of the American Medical Group Foundation, Project Patient Care and the Society for Participatory Medicine.

 Close